keyurahuja/prismai/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-We thank our collaborators, contributors, and partners who have made this initiative possible, including the cybersecurity companies, educational institutions, and individuals helping to make AI education and cybersecurity practices accessible to all.

 ## Contact

-For inquiries, partnerships, or to request customized one-pagers, contact us at [email@example.com].
+For inquiries, partnerships, or to request customized one-pagers, contact us at [ahuja.keyur@outlook.com].